halBRY/CS426_Final_Project_DDrive/README.md

 * Headlights on the car

 Textures
 * Notes have a PCB like texture.
-Provied by Free PBR
+Provide by Free PBR
 * Tracks
 * The Car.
 Provided by TurboSquid

 Puzzle And Navigation:
 * Players try to get the highest score they can by not missing the notes
 * Both note types are a type of trap
-* AI racers use Aggrotables, path finding and a way for AI to hit notes
+* AI racers use Aggrotables, pathfinding a way for AI to hit notes

 Mecanim
 * Idle animation of car spinning tires
 * Car spins when pressing a button
+* Turning turns the car

 How it comes all together:
-* The car will work together with the hitnotes to make a ryhtem game where the players tries to get the higest score they can with the best accurice.
+* The car will work together with the hit notes to make a rhythm game where the players try to get the highest score they can with the best accuracy.
 Using PCB textures will help make the game feel more "in a computer".
 AI racers will act like other rouge programs that want all the data to themselves.